chebishev/bb-team-info-by-ingredient/README.md

 📌 Notes
 This project is for educational and research purposes.

-The data source is bb-team.org, and all rights to the content belong to them.
+Check out Read Only Version here(No filters for Viewers): [Google Drive](https://docs.google.com/spreadsheets/d/1y_o9Es5Aajau9ggKZ4CgEE1zYTVhn5Sy/edit?usp=sharing&ouid=115367196449881872914&rtpof=true&sd=true) / or just download the latest foods.xlsx from the repo / The data source is bb-team.org, and all rights to the content belong to them. / You can always scrape it or modify it for yourself: /

-The link is Read Only and the filters don't work that way, so if you want the full functionallity, you can setup the project and run the scraper:
 ```bash
 python -m venv .venv
 .\.venv\Scripts\activate